bognik002/AgentBasedSimulation/README.md

 plot all relevant research analytics.
 3. **main.py**  initializaes all traders, initialize market and Simulator class object, runs simulation, plot diagnostic plot and if needed you can access attributes of all classes in this file.

-Currently I am working in order_list branch, which is now it test version, still having bugs.